p5chmitz/dsa-rust/README.md

 <summary> Stacks </summary>

 This section builds on the structures and approaches established in the Lists section.
-Instead of featuring solutions to implement a podium, this section features slightly more pragmatic solutions including a symbol balancer for the stack implementation.
-As it turns out, Rust's `Vec` type can serve as a fully-functional stack implementation right out of the box with `push`, `pop`, and `last` included methods.
-This module is all about learning though, so it starts with a useless wrapper to illustrate concepts (and proceeds to get progressively sillier).
+However, instead of featuring solutions to implement a podium, this section features slightly more pragmatic solutions including a symbol balancer.
+The real lesson here is that Rust's `Vec` type can serve as a fully-functional stack implementation right out of the box with `push`, `pop`, and `last` included methods.
+This module is all about learning though, so it starts with a useless wrapper to illustrate concepts and proceeds to get progressively sillier.

 - [Vector-based stack (wrapper)](https://github.com/p5chmitz/dsa-rust/blob/main/src/lists/stacks/vector_stack.rs): Simple, effective, but deeply dumb; It's just `Vec` with a new jacket and sunglasses; This module includes two sub-modules that each illustrate a stack-based symbol-balancer; One wraps `Vec` and the other illustrates how needless that is by raw-dogging it
 - [Singly-linked stack](https://github.com/p5chmitz/dsa-rust/blob/main/src/lists/stacks/safe_linked_stack.rs): This is probably the only viable implementation in this whole exercise; This module implements the stack-based symbol balancer for funsies; Unfortunately this list is still kinda dumb because `Vec` is already more robust and takes advantage of cache locality